Area spectral rigidity for axially symmetric symplectic billiard tables: Introduction

 as $q\to\infty$.
-In such a setting, many questions corresponding to what it is known for Birkhoff billiards arise. \\ \\ As suggested in \cite{AlbTab}[Remark 2.11], a first natural question is if there is a differential operator whose spectrum is precisely the sequence $\beta_1, \beta_3, \beta_5, \beta_7, \ldots$ For Birkhoff billiards, it is well-known that the corresponding length spectrum is closely related to the spectrum of the Laplace operator (see e.g. \cite{MaMel} and also \cite{PetSto}[Chapter 7]), but this problem is completely open for symplectic billiards. \\ \\ The coefficient $\beta_1$ is clearly $-2A(D)$.
+In such a setting, many questions corresponding to what it is known for Birkhoff billiards arise. \\ \\ As suggested in \cite{AlbTab}[Remark 2.11], a first natural question is if there is a differential operator whose spectrum is precisely the sequence $\beta_1, \beta_3, \beta_5, \beta_7, \ldots$ For Birkhoff billiards, it is well-known that the corresponding length spectrum is closely related to the spectrum of the Laplace operator (see e.g. \cite{MaMel} and also \cite{PetSto}[Chapter 7]), but this problem is completely open for symplectic billiards. \\ \\ The coefficient $\beta_1$ is clearly $-2A_{\Omega}$.
 The two coefficients $\beta_3$ and $\beta_5$ were established in \cite{Lud} and the next one $\beta_7$ in \cite{BaBeNa}; in both cases, the techniques are from affine differential geometry and apply also to outer billiards.
 Consequently, another interesting question is whether it is possible to determine --maybe through a recursive formula-- the higher terms $\beta_9$, $\beta_{11}$...
-In the Birkhoff billiard case, this problem has been solved by A. Sorrentino \cite{Sor}. \\ \\ Another direction of study is the existence of \emph{area spectrally rigid} classes of domains; this means that any family of domains in one of this class with the same area spectrum is necessarily equi-affine.
-For Birkhoff billiards, the corresponding \emph{length spectrally rigidity} has been investigated by J. De Simoi, V. Kaloshin, and Q. Wei in \cite{DS}.
+In the Birkhoff billiard case, this problem has been solved by A. Sorrentino \cite{Sor}. \\ \\ Another direction of study is the existence of area spectrally rigid classes of domains; this means that any family of domains in one of these classes with the same area spectrum is necessarily equi-affine.
+For Birkhoff billiards, the corresponding length spectral rigidity has been investigated by J. De Simoi, V. Kaloshin, and Q. Wei in \cite{DS}.
 In particular, they proved that the class of finitely smooth strictly convex axially symmetric domains, sufficiently close to a circle is length spectrally rigid, that is any length-isospectral (or dynamically spectrally rigid) family of domains in this class is necessarily isometric.
 Their technique can be resumed in the next steps.
 First of all, they reduce any family of axially symmetric domains to a normalized one by using uniquely isometries.
-Secondly, for every $q \ge 2$, they prove the existence of maximizing axially symmetric $q$-periodic orbits of rotation number $1/q$.
+Secondly, for every $q \ge 2$, they prove the existence of marked locally maximizing axially symmetric $q$-periodic orbits of rotation number $1/q$.
 Then, if the given family is length-isospectral, to each orbit as above they associate a linear operator and rephrase the main result to the claim that this operator is injective.
-Finally, to prove the injectivity, they use precise estimates for a modification of the Lazutkin coordinates. \\ \\ The aim of this paper is to construct two different classes of domains for which the area spectral rigidity holds.
-The first class --analogously to the Birkhoff case-- is the set of finitely smooth strictly convex axially symmetric domains, with everywhere positive curvature and sufficiently close to an ellipse; the second class is the set of finitely smooth strictly convex centrally symmetric domains, with everywhere positive curvature, sufficiently close to an ellipse and even-rationally integrable (according to the next definition). \\ \\ \textbf{DEFINITION.} We say that a strictly convex centrally symmetric domain $\Omega$ is even-rationally integrable if for every even $q \ge 4$ it admits a (non contractible) invariant curve consisting of $q$-periodic points. \\ \\ We underline that the hypothesis of rational integrability (that is the existence, for every $q > 2$, of a (non contractible) invariant curve consisting of $q$-periodic points) has been used in different occasions.
-We refer for example to the papers \cite{AVILA}[Definition at Page 530], \cite{KaSo}[Definition 6], both concerning the solution of the perturbative Birkhoff conjecture for standard billiards. \\ \\ In some more detail, we prove the next two theorems. \\ \\
+Finally, to prove the injectivity, they use precise estimates for a modification of the Lazutkin coordinates. \\ \\ The intent of the present paper is to rephrase the result by De Simoi, Kaloshin and Wei for symplectic billiards.
+As explained above, in this setting length spectral rigidity is replaced by area spectral rigidity; moreover --since the symplectic billiard map commutes with affine transformations-- isometries are replaced by equi-affinities.
+Precise notions are contained in the next definition. \\ \\ \textbf{DEFINITION.} For $r \ge 2$, let $\mathcal{D}^r$ be the set of strictly convex domains with $C^{r+1}$ boundary and everywhere positive curvature.
+A $C^1$ parametric family of domains $(\Omega_\tau)_{|\tau|\leq1} \subset \mathcal{D}^r$ is said to be \begin{itemize} \item[$\bullet$] area-isospectral if $\mathcal{A}(\Omega_\tau)=\mathcal{A}(\Omega_{\tau'})$ for every $\tau,\tau'\in[-1,1];$ \item[$\bullet$] equi-affine if there exists a family $(\mathcal{B}_\tau)_{|\tau|\leq1}$ of affinities with $B_\tau\in SL (2, \mathbb{R})$ and $b_\tau\in\mathbb{R}^2$ such that